-If you’re reading this article, it means you’re looking for alternatives.
-Shopify is quite a popular platform for building e-comm stores.
+Shopify is quite a popular platform for building e-comm stores, one of the best out there.
 It hosts over 1 million online shops in over 175 countries.
-It’s so popular that when you think of a platform that lets you create an online store, Shopify makes the list.
+It’s so popular that when you think of a platform that lets you create an online store, Shopify makes it to the list.
 And why not?
-It’s intuitive, very easy to set up, and comes with most of the basic features needed to run an online store.
+It’s intuitive, easy to set up, and has the basic features to run an online store.

-But maybe Shopify didn’t fulfill your requirement or maybe it was too limited.
-If that’s the case, this article is the best thing that can happen to your online store.
+But if you’re reading this article, it means you’re looking for Shopify alternatives.
+Maybe Shopify didn’t fulfill your requirements or was too limited or costly.
+If that’s the case, this article is the best thing to happen to your online store idea.
 That said, before you jump to alternatives ahead, let’s take a look at Shopify’s best and worst aspects.

 Shopify Pros and Cons

 |Easy to use software – The intuitive nature and user-friendliness help a user put items and categories relatively easier than most.||Transaction fee – Lack of choice in payment gateways causes a charge of an additional 2% on every transaction.|

 |Apps and Community – Shopify has over 4200 apps, both paid and free, ready for integration.
 The wide availability in almost every category of application support expansion and smooth operation.||Limited Features – Cannot view real-time shipping costs or use an advanced report builder unless subscribed to an advanced Shopify plan.|